-JEFFREY A. "JEFF" CLINE, a third-term County Commissioner, serves as President of the Board of County Commissioners and is a Williamsport, Maryland, resident.
-Mr. Cline is a graduate of Williamsport High School and Hagerstown Community College.
-As a former realtor, he has approximately 10 years of experience selling residential and commercial property in Washington County.
-He graduated from the Maryland Association of Realtors' 2008 Leadership Academy, received the Graduate of Realtor Institute (GRI) designation and is also a graduate of the 2013 Leadership Washington County Class 26.
+JEFFREY A. "JEFF" CLINE, a fourth term County Commissioner, serves as Vice President of the Board of County Commissioners and is a resident of Williamsport, Maryland.
+He is a graduate of Williamsport High School and Hagerstown Community College.
+Mr. Cline has experience as a realtor since 2003.
+He graduated from the Maryland Association of Realtors' 2008 Leadership Academy and received the Graduate of Realtor Institute (GRI) designation.
+He is also a graduate of the 2013 Leadership Washington County Class 26.
 Mr. Cline served on the Williamsport Town Council from 2005 to 2009.